Menu

 • There are no reported contraindications for the use of IOUS.

 • Standoff scanning is the preferred method during gynecological laparoscopy for assessment of surface area lesions.
-This requires infiltration of normal saline (0.9%) into the pelvis, for enhancement and transmission of the ultrasound image quality, by acting as a conducting agent.
+This requires instillation of normal saline (0.9%) into the pelvis for transmission of ultrasound and enhancement of image quality, by acting as a conducting agent.

-• IOUS minimizes intraoperative complications such as uterine perforation, injury to vascular structures, surgical tissue dissection, operating time, requirement of postoperative analgesia and possibly preserves fertility by minimizing dissection and resection of healthy ovarian tissues.
+• IOUS minimizes intraoperative complications such as uterine perforation, injury to vascular structures and surgical tissue dissection, operating time and requirement for postoperative analgesia, and possibly preserves fertility by minimizing dissection and resection of healthy ovarian tissue.

 • Future work will consist of developing ultrasound technology and instrumentation, and the incorporation of this intraoperatively.

-• Further education and training in IOUS is required to widen applicability of this skill.
+• Further education and training in IOUS is required to widen applicability of this approach.

 CONFLICTS OF INTEREST